Bayesian inversion and the Tomita-Takesaki modular group: Conditional expectations, disintegrations, and the modular group

 is a faithful state on $\M$ satisfying

 \end{lemma}

 \begin{proof} See \cite[\Thm 2.5.14]{BrRo1}. \end{proof}

 \begin{definition} The one-parameter automorphism group constructed in Lemma~\ref{lem:moduatfaithfulstate} is called the \define{modular automorphism group} of $(\M,\Omega)$ inside $\B(\H)$.
 More generally, let $\M$ be a unital finite-dimensional $C^*$-algebra and let $\omega$ be a normal faithful state on $\M$.
-The \define{modular automorphism group} of $(\M,\omega)$ is the modular automorphism group of $(\M,\Omega)$, where $\Omega$ is any pure state representing $\omega$ (such as from the GNS representation).
+The \define{modular automorphism group} of $(\M,\omega)$ is the modular automorphism group of $(\M,\Omega)$, where $\Omega$ is any unit vector inducing the state $\omega$ (such as from the GNS representation).
 Since it only depends on $\M$ and $\omega$, this automorphism group will be denoted by $\RR\ni t\mapsto\mg_{(\M,\omega)}^{t}\in\mathrm{Aut}(\M)$. \end{definition}

 In what follows, we illustrate what the modular automorphism group looks like for faithful states on matrix and multi-matrix algebras over $\CC$.
 In the terminology of \cite[\Ch 2]{GdHJ89}, a \emph{multi-matrix algebra} is a finite direct sum of matrix algebras, i.e., an arbitrary finite-dimensional $C^*$-algebra up to $*$-isomorphism.